We’re excited to show you around PowerPress 10.0+! Let’s start by taking a look at each tab.

-Use the program Apple podcast image above as your Apple episode image
+Use the program Apple Podcast image above as your Apple episode image

-More and more podcasts are simply using the Apple image tag, but this allows the image you added above to be used on all platforms by ensuring the proper tags are used within your RSS feed.
+More and more podcasts are simply using the Apple image tag, <itunes:image>; this allows the image you added above to be used on all platforms by ensuring the proper tags are used within your RSS feed.

 This does the exact same thing as the option above, but adds the image to another image tag in your feed, just in case a platform does not use any of the Apple-created image tags.

-More information coming soon.
+More information for this feature is coming soon.

 Basic Show Information